Broken Link Building: Does It Work? How To Do It RIGHT?

 Using Ahrefs Content Explorer

-Using resource pages and competitor research to find backlinks are COOL hacks.
+Using resource pages and competitor research to find backlinks is a cool hack.
 However, they can be limiting.

 What if there are no resource pages in your niche?